Trinity Episcopal Cathedral (Columbia, South Carolina)

-Trinity Episcopal Church, now known as Trinity Episcopal Cathedral, is the first Episcopal and the oldest surviving sanctuary in Columbia, South Carolina.
+Trinity Episcopal Church, now known as Trinity Episcopal Cathedral, is the first Episcopal and the oldest surviving sanctuary in Columbia, South Carolina, United States.
 It is a Gothic Revival church that is modeled after York Minster in York, England.
 It was named to the National Register of Historic Places on February 24, 1971.

-Trinity Church is on east side of Sumter Street between Gervais and Senate Streets.
+Trinity Church is on the east side of Sumter Street between Gervais and Senate streets.
 It is directly east of the South Carolina State House.

 Early history

 In 1812, the Society for the Advancement of Christianity in South Carolina, which was formed in 1810 by the Episcopal Diocese of South Carolina, sent Rev. Fowler to Columbia to establish a mission.
 The parish was organized on August 8, 1812.
 Bishop Theodore Dehon visited on May 13, 1813 and held services at the State House.
 It was incorporated by the South Carolina Legislature as the "Episcopal Church in Columbia."

 The Legislature gave four lots on Lady Street to the Presbyterian and Episcopal congregations with the condition that they pay half their value to the Baptist and Methodist congregations to assist in construction of their churches.
 The Episcopalians sold their lots to the Presbyterians for the construction of the existing First Presbyterian Church.